 A gas rewards credit card is perhaps the best such tool, but it can be difficult to identify the most lucrative of the bunch, given both the variety and volume of available offers.
 With that in mind, CardHub compared more than 1,000 credit card offers based on their fees and rewards yield per dollar spent on gas in order to identify the best gas credit cards on the market.

-In order to identify the best gas credit cards on the market, CardHub compared more than 1,000 credit card offers based on fees and rewards-yield per dollar spent on gas.
-Below you can find our selections, both for cards affiliated with particular station chains and those offering higher earning rates on all gas purchases.
-We also offer tips for choosing the right gas credit card for your needs as well as provide ideas for other ways to save at the pump.
+Below, you can find our selections – both for cards affiliated with particular station chains and those offering high earning rates on all gas purchases – followed by tips for choosing the right gas credit card and more ways to save at the pump.
 Take note that while some of the cards listed below are issued by CardHub advertising partners, advertising status played no role in card selection, which was a purely editorial process.

 Generic Gas Credit Card